THIS TOUR IS NOW FULLY BOOKED. PLEASE CONTACT THE OFFICE FOR FURTHER INFORMATION

 More guided touring in and around Porto before a free afternoon and evening.

 We board our coach this morning and travel towards the capital, Lisbon, 300 km to the south.
 Before arriving into Lisbon we visit the spectacular village of Azenha do Mar perched precariously on the southwest Atlantic coastline cliffs.
 We enjoy lunch in this beautiful location before continuing on to the capital.

 Lisbon is a beautiful and cosmopolitan city set over a series of hills near the mouth of the River Tagus.
 It's a place inextricably linked with the sea.
 Intrepid navigators embarked from here in the 15th and 16th centuries to sail unknown waters and chart new lands.
 Much of Lisbon's culture is a legacy of this golden Age of Discovery.
 We check into our heritage hotel - the Avenida Palace - before enjoying a guided walking tour of the historic town centre.
 Dinner is a short walk from the hotel.

 Some free time this morning to enjoy our beautiful and historic location before boarding our coach and travelling south into the Alentejo region, the heart of grain and olive farming in Portugal.
-We meet with local farmers before continuing onto our overnight destination on Portugal's beautiful southern coastline.
+We meet with local farmers before continuing onto our overnight destination of Portimao on Portugal's beautiful southern coastline.
 A free evening to explore the beachside shops and restaurants.

 This morning we head eastwards and cross into southern Spain and the country's most populous autonomous community, Andalucia.
 Compared to the rest of Spain, Andalucia has been a traditionally agricultural region, rich in culture and a strong identity.
 Many cultural phenomena that are seen internationally as distinctively Spanish are largely or entirely Andalucian in origin.
 These include flamenco, bullfighting and Hispano-Moorish architectural styles.

 Spain is the second biggest producer of cotton in the EU after Greece.
 And where we are in southwest Andalucia is the region for Spanish cotton production.
 We meet with some growers and researchers today before continuing onto Seville for overnight.